Tips for Preparation

 General HMUN India Preparation

-Students should familiarize themselves with the the Guide to Delegate Preparation, which will be released in the summer.
+Students should familiarize themselves with the Guide to Delegate Preparation.
 Our training materials help both experienced and first-time delegates learn about the goals, accomplishments, limits, and powers of the UN and the international system.

 Thorough preparation is essential to making HMUN India an excellent educational experience.
 Pre-conference research makes committee more fun and rewarding, as delegates can then immerse themselves in their roles as high-ranking diplomats.